m-lunn/IoTBay/README.md

 * The login and register jsp + servlet files have been modified to handle bad inputs during registration and login, introducing a new Utils class in the controller subfolder.
 Utils contains Regex pattern matching for this purpose.

 * Customer and Staff subclasses of User have been added to the model.
 The database schema SQL file and relevant jsp files have been modified to account for customer/staff.
 Landing page now checks if the user is customer or staff and displays content accordingly.

+* Added the ability to log in as a system admin (email: "root", password: "iotbay").